I hastened to draw the magnificent Bastion House, on London Wall. It is due for demolition.

 In the foreground you see the balcony and privacy screen of the flat in Andrewes, whose leaseholder had kindly hosted me.

 The line of red brick, and what looks like chimneys, in the foreground are the rooftops of a part of the Barbican, “The Postern”.
 Behind them is the Barber-Surgeons’ Hall on Monkwell Square, where I have been to give blood.
 The curved green building on the left is on the other side of London Wall.
 It is “One London Wall” near the Museum of London Rotunda: multi-use office space.

 Bastion House is the huge monolith in the centre of the drawing.
-It reminds me of the monolith in “2001 – a space odyssey”, and indeed it dates for that period.
+It reminds me of the monolith in the 1968 film “2001 – A Space Odyssey”, and indeed it dates from that period.
 It was proposed in 1955, and started in 1972, completed in 1976.
 The architect was Philip Powell of Powell and Moya.
 This practice also designed the Skylon for the 1951 South Bank Festival of Britain, and Churchill Gardens in Pimlico.

 Here is drawing work in progress.

 This drawing took me about 2 hours.
 This is my first drawing in a new sketchbook: the “Perfect Sketchbook” from Etchr.
 This will be Urban Sketching sketchbook number 6.

 Bastion House aka 140 London Wall is a huge modernist monolith, reminiscent of the monolith in “2001 – A Space Odyssey”.
 I couldn’t find a site to draw the monolith part today, so here is a view at Podium Level, looking West towards the Museum of London.
 You see the dark undercroft, walkways and a … Continue reading “Bastion House from Podium Level”